Curating Data: Optimizing Data Quality in AI

 Objectives

-The data cleaning The main aim is to guarantee the integrity and quality of data by eliminating anomalies or errors.
+The main aim is to guarantee the integrity and quality of data by eliminating anomalies or errors.

 Enrichment process

 Cleaning is generally not about enriching data.
 Conversely, curation can include enrichment, for example by adding annotations or metadata, making data more informative and useful for specific algorithms.
+Metadata creation is a crucial step in this process, as it provides essential context, enhances understanding, and improves the usability and reusability of datasets.

 Management of biases and diversity of information

-The scrubbing focuses on correcting immediate errors, but it doesn't necessarily take into account more complex issues like data diversity or biases.
+Scrubbing focuses on correcting immediate errors, but it doesn’t necessarily take into account more complex issues like data diversity or biases.

 Creating and curating datasets: what's the difference?